 OJJDP provides funding for communities to develop and provide support services for children exposed to violence.
-Through the FY 19 Comprehensive School-based Approach to Youth Violence and Victimization Prevention, Intervention and Accountability initiative, OJJDP made 9 awards totaling $7,107,594 to address youth violence and victimization in school-based settings.
+Through the Fiscal Year (FY) 19 Comprehensive School-based Approach to Youth Violence and Victimization Prevention, Intervention and Accountability initiative, OJJDP made 9 awards totaling $7,107,594 to address youth violence and victimization in school-based settings.
 With training and technical assistance from the Local Initiatives Support Corporation (LISC), sites are implementing evidence-based prevention, intervention, and accountability efforts.

 Through the FY 20 Strategies to Support Children Exposed to Violence, OJJDP made 7 awards totaling $7,106,070 for communities to develop and provide support services for children exposed to violence in their homes, schools, and communities; and to develop, enhance, and implement violent crime reduction strategies that focus on violent juvenile offenders.

 In October 2016, the Justice Department launched Changing Minds, a national campaign that seeks to raise awareness, teach skills, and inspire public action to address children's exposure to violence and the resulting trauma.